 (c) Exchanging good practices and identifying innovative practices that facilitate more effective public participation without entailing additional significant financial or human resources on the part of public authorities;

-(d) Identifying the main obstacles to effective public participation in all types of decision-making within the scope of the Convention at the national, provincial and local levels, in particular with regard to issues of a systemic nature such as meaningful and early public participation; the availability of all relevant documents to the public; effective notification and time frames for public participation; participation of vulnerable and marginalized groups; protection of whistleblowers, environmental activists and other persons exercising their rights in conformity with the provisions of the Convention; ensuring greater account is taken of the comments from the public in the final decisions and the provision of feedback on how the public’s comments have been taken into account in the decisions;
+(d) Identifying the main obstacles to effective public participation in all types of decision-making within the scope of the Convention at the national, provincial and local levels, in particular with regard to issues of a systemic nature such as meaningful and early public participation; the availability of all relevant documents to the public; effective notification and time frames for public participation; participation of vulnerable and marginalized groups; protection of whistleblowers, environmental activists and other persons exercising their rights in conformity with the provisions of the Convention; ensuring that greater account is taken of the comments from the public in the final decisions;

-(e) In collaboration with relevant partner organizations, as appropriate, focus its deliberation on subjects that were not tackled by the Task Force in the current intersessional period, notably public participation in decision-making on the extractive sector; chemicals; emerging technologies (e.g., nanotechnology); product-related decision-making, and continue considering public participation in climate change-related decision-making.
+(e) In collaboration with relevant partner organizations, as appropriate, focus its deliberation on the following subjects, in priority order: public participation in decision-making on the extractive sector; chemicals; emerging technologies (e.g., nanotechnology); product-related decision-making, and continue considering public participation in climate change-related decision-making.

 12. Requests the Working Group of the Parties to convene a thematic session on promoting effective public participation in decision-making as an item on the agenda of its meeting with a view to providing opportunities for Parties, Signatories and stakeholders to exchange experiences in the subject matters that deserve particular attention.